Greetings,

 Friend.
 Now why would I go ahead and assume that you are a friend?

-fact that Tourette Syndrome (TS) or one of its associated disinhibition
+while Tourette Syndrome (TS) or one of its associated disorders does not touch your life directly, you are still

 taking the time to visit this site and learn more about a population

-that needs your understanding, support, and interventions.
-Through generous
+(perhaps a loved one) that needs your understanding, support, and accommodation.
+It is generous

 Teacher,